tasmota/docs/docs/Smart-Meter-Interface.md

     ```

 !!! example
     To disable and enable publishing of MQTT data on teleperiods, use `smlj=0` and `smlj=1`, respectively.
-For example to skip first MQTT publishing after boot (may contain errorneous data id meter is slow, see [Sanxing SX6x1](#sanxing-sx6x1-sxxu1x-ascii-obis)):
+For example to skip first MQTT publishing after boot (may contain errorneous data at after restart if meter is slow, see [Sanxing SX6x1](#sanxing-sx6x1-sxxu1x-ascii-obis)):
     ```
     >B
     ;disable publishing at MQTT teleperiod, on boot